hjortmar/lfgbuddy/README.md

 # LFGBuddy

-Tired of copy/pasting the same message to 15 people from a /who command to find dungeon buddies?
+Tired of copy/pasting the same message to 15 people using /who to find dungeon buddies?
 ME TOO! <br>

 **LFG Buddy** is designed to do that task for you.